IHE/ITI.mCSD/input/pagecontent/volume-1.md

 ### 1:46.7.2 Simple Deployment

 A more common deployment may have a single directory with one or more data sources that feed data into the directory.
 This would also have one or more selective or update consumers to query the data in the directory.
+The Update Client could be a system that caches bulk updates for local reference and doesn't do individual queries.
 See Figure 1:46.7.2-1 below.

 <div>
 {%include simple-deployment.svg%}